VUEngine/vuengine.github.io/documentation/tutorial/collisions.md

 ## Adding Colliders

 Now we are ready to add [Colliders](/documentation/api/class-collider/) to the paddles and disk.
-Just open their respective _.actor_ files and the corresponding component to them.
+Just open their respective _.actor_ files and add the corresponding component to them.
 The Disk's [Collider](/documentation/api/class-collider/) configuration should look like this:

 <a href="/documentation/images/tutorial/disk-collider.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Disk collider"><img src="/documentation/images/tutorial/disk-collider.png" /></a>